La Brea (TV series): Development

 On January 15, 2020, La Brea was given a pilot order by NBC.
 The pilot was directed by Thor Freudenthal and written by David Appelbaum who was expected to executive produce alongside Avi Nir, Alon Shtruzman, Peter Traugott, Ken Woodruff and Rachel Kaplan.
 The production companies involved with the series are Keshet Studios and Universal Television.
-On January 12, 2021, NBC gave production a series order.
+On January 12, 2021, NBC gave production a series order for a 10-episode first season.
 The series is created by Appelbaum.

 On November 12, 2021, NBC renewed the series for a 14-episode second season.

-On January 31, 2023, NBC renewed the series for a six-episode third season, when the cast was offered a release from the show in exchange for such a short season to be paid for, and accepted the offer.
-According to the extremely reliable Marc Berman of ProgrammingInsider, however, it is possible that the renewal decision was reversed.
+On January 31, 2023, NBC renewed the series for a six-episode third season.
+The cast originally had contracts requiring payments for at least ten episodes per season; the cast accepted an offer to be released from their contracts so they would be free to pursue work on other shows after the season in exchange for reducing that number to six.
+On November 20, 2023, it was reported that the third season would be the final season.

 Casting

 In February 2020, Michael Raymond-James, Karina Logue, Zyra Gorecki, Caleb Ruminer, Angel Parker, Catherine Dent, Veronica St. Clair, Jag Bal, and Chiké Okonkwo were cast as series regulars while Natalie Zea was cast as the lead role.
 In March 2020, Jon Seda and Rita Angel Taylor joined the main cast.
 On March 4, 2021, Eoin Macken and Jack Martin were cast to replace Raymond-James and Ruminer, respectively and Lily Santiago joined the main cast.
 In addition, the surname of the family has been changed to Harris.
 On March 22, 2021, Nicholas Gonzalez and Rohan Mirchandaney joined the cast as series regulars.
 In April 2021, Josh McKenzie was cast as a series regular while Ione Skye was cast in a recurring role and Chloe De Los Santos was cast to replace Taylor.
 On May 12, 2022, Tonantzin Carmelo and Michelle Vergara Moore were promoted to series regulars for the second season.
 On July 15, 2022, Jonno Roberts joined the cast in a recurring role for the second season.
 On September 22, 2022, Martin Sensmeier was cast in a recurring capacity for the second season.